Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 5. Global Entry or TSA PreCheck Application Reimbursement

 There are many other cards out there that offer Global Entry or TSA PreCheck reimbursement, but most of those cards have high annual fees of $400+.
-For a card with an $89 annual fee, it is pretty amazing to get this perk, which is worth $100 if you are applying for Global Entry.
+For a card with an $89 annual fee, it’s nice to get this perk, which is worth $100 if you are applying for Global Entry.
 If you applied for this card and used this reimbursement on Global Entry, you would actually save $11 your first year compared to paying for Global Entry out of pocket ($100 Global Entry cost – $89 annual fee).

 You will only get this reimbursement once every 4 years.
 But your Global Entry or TSA PreCheck is good for 5 years, so it means you will be able to renew with this reimbursement again before it expires.